Skip to main content

 Backend support ❌ Frontend only ⚠️ Supabase scaffold

 Bottom line: Bolt for speed.
-Lovable for polish.
+Lovable for polish and collaboration.
 Both leave you responsible for everything after generation.
+Neither includes AI agents, automations, or a workspace backend.

 Cursor wins on raw editing performance.
 A local editor with AI is always going to feel faster than a browser-based IDE.
 The AI features are more refined, the autocomplete is smoother, and the codebase indexing is deeper.
 For pure coding productivity, Cursor is the superior experience.